ohmvaghela/Learn/big_data/mongoDB/mongo.md

   - `mongod` and `mongot`
 - `mongod` is main deamon that runs mongo
 - `mongot` is sidecar, only called for `Atlas Search` or `Vector Search` queries i.e. `$search`
+- each replica of `mongod` has a `mongot` for `Co-Located Architecture`
+- And `mongot` updates using the `oplogs`(operation logs)
+- If `mongot` fails it wont affect `mongod` as `mongot` is not critial process
+  - so all search queries will throw error
+- Updates in `mongot`
+  - A working set is stored in-memory
+  - Full data is stored in storage
+    - Full Lucene index is persisted on the same storage as mongod data files (so disk is shared).
+Segments are written in compressed form.
+- Both mongod and mongot have different RAM but same storage, so queries on mongot wont affect mongod

 ### Apache Lucence
 - Search engine toolkit written in java